UTSA vs. UTEP NCAA Football Odds, Plays and Insights | November 6, 2021

 - UTSA and its opponents have gone over the current 53-point total in five of eight games (62.5%) this season.

-- UTEP and its opponents have combined to score more than 53 points in two games this season.
+- UTEP's games have gone over 53 points in two opportunities this season.

-- Saturday's total is 11.3 points lower than the two team's combined 64.3 points per game average.
+- The combined points per game average of the two teams, 64.3, is 11.3 points more than Saturday's over/under.

 - This contest's over/under is 13.8 points above the 39.2 these two squads combine to surrender per game this season.

-- The Roadrunners and their opponents have scored an average of 60.5 points per game in 2021, 7.5 more than Saturday's total.
+- Roadrunners games this season feature an average total of 60.5 points, a number 7.5 points higher than Saturday's over/under.

-- The 53 over/under in this game is 0.7 points higher than the 52.3 average total in Miners games this season.
+- The 53 total in this game is 0.7 points above the 52.3 average total in Miners games this season.

 UTSA Stats and Trends